SV-ROS/kinect/README.md

 The launch files are in kinect_challenge\launch and can be modified to fit your robot.

-Modify the kc_map.launch and kc_nav.launch to suit your robot (see comments in the files to add your base launch entries) You may need to modify the teleop launch if you are not using a Microsoft XBox 360 controller
+Modify the kc_p3dx_map.launch and kc_p3dx_nav.launch to suit your robot (see comments in the files to add your base launch entries)
+You may need to modify the teleop launch if you are not using a Microsoft XBox 360 controller

 For mapping the Joystick buttons used can be configured with the lmButtonIdx and msButtonIdx parameters passed to the Mapper.py node